 iii) if the VAL users whose location information is requested as present in <identities-list> element is not fully acceptable to the SLM-S, the SLM-S may change the VAL users to a subset and shall include an <identities-list> with one or more <VAL-user-id> child elements set to the identities of the new VAL users;

-k) shall send the SIP MESSAGE request towards the VAL server according to 3GPP TS 24.229 [5]; and
+l) shall send the SIP MESSAGE request towards the VAL server according to 3GPP TS 24.229 [5]; and

-l) shall start the timer TLM-1 (subscription expiry) and set the expiry time of the timer to the expiry time for the subscription.
+m) shall start the timer TLM-1 (subscription expiry) and set the expiry time of the timer to the expiry time for the subscription.

-m) shall start the timer TLM-2 (notification interval) timer and set the internal time of the timer to the <time-interval-length> element value.
+n) shall start the timer TLM-2 (notification interval) timer and set the internal time of the timer to the <time-interval-length> element value.

 * * * Next Change * * * *